-13. Financial risks:
+14. Financial risks:

-The following risks have remained consistent with the prior year, with the exception of the impact of disclosures in note 13(d).
+The following risks have remained consistent with the prior year:

 (a) Interest rate and currency risks:

 The Organization is exposed to interest rate and currency risks with respect to its investments in fixed income investments and foreign currency-denominated investments because the fair value will fluctuate due to changes in market rates.
 The Organization does not currently enter into forward contracts to mitigate these risks.